alexmolas/alexmolas.github.io/_posts/2023-08-01-good-science-good-engineering.md

 ---
 layout: post
-title: "Good science requires good engineering."
+title: "Good Science, Good Engineering."
 description: "In this text, I study the idea that science needs engineering as much as engineering needs science.
 I defend the position that doing good science without following best engineering practices is impossible."
 tags: opinion
 ---